Polynomial-time algorithm for Maximum Weight Independent Set on $P_6$-free graphs: Capturing by modifying

 We now explore the connection between minimal chordal completions of $G$ that respect a segment $\Gm$ and minimal chordal completions of the torso of $\Gm$.
 Intuitively, $\Gm$ serves as a separate piece where the chordal completion can be chosen independently of the rest of the graph, provided we look only at completions that respect $\Gm$.
 The first check is very easy: any minimal completion that respects $\Gm$ has to turn the subgraph induced by $\Gm$ into a supergraph of its torso, and neighborhoods of components stay minimal separators.

 \begin{lemma} Suppose $G$ is a graph, $\Gm$ is a potential segment in $G$, and $F$ is a chordal completion of $G$ that respects $\Gm$.
 Denote $H=G+F$.
 Then the following assertions hold: \begin{itemize} \item The family $\cc(G-\Gm)$, treated as a family of vertex subsets, is equal to $\cc(H-\Gm)$. \item For each $D\in \cc(G-\Gm)$, $N(D)$ is still a minimal separator in $H$ with $D$ being still a component of $H-N(D)$ full to $N(D)$. \item It holds that $F\supseteq \cl(\Gm)$, that is, every closure edge of $\Gm$ has to be included in $F$. \end{itemize} \end{lemma} \begin{proof} The first assertion follows immediately from the assumption that $F$ respects $\Gm$.
 For the second assertion, observe that $D$ remains a connected component of $H-N(D)$ due to $F$ respecting $\Gm$, and of course it remains full to $N(D)$.
 Let $D'$ be some other component of $G-N(D)$ that is full to $N(D)$ in $G$, which exists due to $N(D)$ being a minimal separator in $G$.
 Then $D'$ is contained in some component $D''$ of $H-N(D)$, which must be different from $D$.
 Then $D''$ is also full to $N(D)$ in $H$, so $N(D)$ remains a minimal separator in $H$.
-For the third assertion, it is well known that every minimal separator in a chordal graph is a clique.
-As $H$ is chordal and $N(D)$ is a minimal separator in $H$, for each $D\in \cc(G-\Gm)$ we have that $N(D)$ is a clique in $H$.
+For the third assertion, as $H$ is chordal and $N(D)$ is a minimal separator in $H$, for each $D\in \cc(G-\Gm)$ we have that $N(D)$ is a clique in $H$ from Lemma~\ref{lem:chordal-minsep}.
 It follows that $H$ is a supergraph of $\torso(\Gm)$ and $F\supseteq \cl(\Gm)$. \end{proof}

 We now formalize the intuition that a potential segment behaves independently w.r.t. completions respecting it.